ngallo/ngallo.github.io/content/blog/2025-08-28/decentralized-pfm.md

-title = "Decentralized Models for Programmable Fiduciary Money" date = "2025-08-28" description = "Exploring how decentralized trust and authorization models can enable secure, privacy-preserving, and programmable fiduciary money." tags = ["security", "authz", "decentralization", "programmable-money"]
+title = "Decentralized Models for Programmable Fiduciary Money" date = "2025-08-28" description = "Exploring how decentralized trust and authorization models can enable secure, privacy-preserving, and programmable fiduciary money." tags = ["security", "authz", "decentralization", "fiduciary-money"]
 +++

 AI agents bring new security challenges, but also an opportunity to rethink traditional models.